nweiyue/tp/docs/DeveloperGuide.md

   1. Download the jar file and copy into an empty folder

-  1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+  1. Double-click the jar file Expected: Shows the GUI with a set of sample students and sample sessions.
   The window size may not be optimum.

 1. Saving window preferences